 These relays are only to be used for output power which exceeds conventional antenna relays specifications.
 Unfortunately for us, the most powerful "plug and pay" we are able to find in amateur equipments supplies are the Tohtsu CZX-3500 (~145 Euro in germany), or the HCS_3000_144_2Z (~290 Euro in Hungary).
+Dont forget to chose the connectors adapted to your power, see HERE.

 Up-to 5 kW @ 30 MHz or 2.5 kW @ 144 MHz, the B1B is an acceptable low cost solution to carry the power.